 Implementing Regulation (EU) 2020/2235 and Regulation (EU) 2017/625 have introduced new model certificates to be used during certain movements of animals and products, including animal by-products.
 Those models are compatible with the models set up in Implementing Regulation (EU) 2019/1715 for the EU trade control and TRACES and its function to produce electronic certificates.
 The certificates in Regulation (EU) No 142/2011 should be aligned with the new model certificates.
 In addition, several animal health provisions set out in the current certificates should be aligned with the provisions of Regulation (EU) 2016/429 and its delegated and implementing acts.

+Following introduction of animal health requirements for imports of Category 3 animal by-products of poultry and porcine animals for the production or processed animal protein, two certificates should be introduced into Annex XV to ensure compliance with intra Union rules for feeding poultry with processed animal protein of porcine origin and porcine animals with processed animal protein of poultry origin as laid down in Annex IV to Regulation 999/2001.

 Regulation 999/2001 introduced new rules on genetic resistance to transmissible spongiform encephalopathies (TSE) in goats in order to recognise that goats can also be genetically resistant to classical scrapie strains known to occur naturally in the Union’s goat population, when they have the K222, D146 or S146 alleles.
 A statement on TSE in health certificates should be amended accordingly.

 Annex XV to Regulation (EU) No 142/2011 should, therefore, be amended accordingly.